Parking fines and appeals

 If you receive a penalty charge notice the back of the ticket will give information on how to make a payment.
-If your Penalty Charge Notice (or if issued before 6 April 2020, a Excess Charge Notice) begins with the prefix FS, JR, QF, UZ.
+Your Penalty Charge Notice should begin with the prefix FS, JR, QF, UZ.

-Please have your penalty charge notice (PCN) number and vehicle registration number to hand for all online and telephone payments.
+Please note - Payment is unable to be made until the next working day after the Penalty Charge Notice (PCN) has been issued, please have your PCN number and vehicle registration to hand for all online and telephone payments.
 Without these details no payment can be made.

 Online: Visit our Pay page to pay your parking fine online.

 Automated payment phone line: 01284 757000 (24 hrs a day seven days a week)

 Pay in person at a range of PayZone outlets and Post Offices across West Suffolk, Babergh and Mid Suffolk areas.
 You will need to take the PCN with you.